romanurbanovic/DemoLoansPlatformTests/README.md

 2. Write "Lendstream_login_data.txt" to your local mashine.

-3. Correct the "loginDataFileLocation" parameter in "Helper.cs" class to match Lendstream_login_data.txt file location on your mashine.
+3. Correct the "loginDataFileLocation" parameter in "Helper.cs" class to match "Lendstream_login_data.txt" file location on your mashine.

 4. Build the solution by selecting `Build > Build Solution` from the menu.